hikeventures/hikeventures.github.io/_posts/articles/how-to/2013-01-14-how-to-charge-your-batteries-when-you-are-outdoors.markdown

 <!--more-->

 ## Features
-The Anker Astro3E features high capacrity for a low price.
+The Anker Astro3E features high capacity for a low price.
 It also offers multiple sockets, weights 240 grams and has the size of a mobile phone.

 It comes with plenty of connectors and you can even charge your iPad with it.
 With the battery you can charge 6 times your phone and you can even charge 2 devices at once (since it has 2 USB sockets with 3100 mA / h on each socket).
 There are also 4 blue lights on the front of the device which indicates the capacity of the battery.
 Charging of the battery via USB takes up to 8 hours on your PC and 15 hours on your laptop.
 The case which is included in the package seems to be useful too.
 It is mashed and feels quite soft - should protect the battery in case you drop it.